 We are a free, independent and confidential service, offering advice, guidance and representation to all LSE students.
-Our team of professional advisers is on hand to assist you with a range of issues and can advise and represent you on LSE academic policies – appeals, mitigating circumstances, academic misconduct and complaints.
-We can also support you with housing matters (including contract checking), applications to the LSESU hardship funds and point you in the right direction for any general queries you may have.
+Our team of professional Student Advisers is on hand to assist you with a range of issues and can advise and represent you on LSE academic policies – appeals, mitigating circumstances, academic misconduct and complaints.
+We can also support you with housing matters (including contract checking), applications to the LSESU hardship funds, and point you in the right direction for any general queries you may have.

-We have two drop-in sessions every day from 11am – 1pm.
-You can drop in for up to half an hour with one of our student advisers.
+We have two drop-in sessions every day from 11am–1pm.
+You can drop in for up to half an hour with one of our professional Student Advisers.
 We have a very busy service, so we cannot guarantee that someone will be able to see you when you drop in.
-To ensure that we will be available when you wish to see us, please contact us to arrange an appointment.
+To ensure that we will be available when you wish to see us, it is best to contact us to arrange an appointment in advance.

-If you wish to see an adviser outside of these hours, please contact us to arrange an appointment.
+If you wish to see a Student Adviser outside of these hours, please contact us to arrange an appointment.

 Phone: +44 (0)20 7955 7158